AElfProject/aelf-sdk.java/README.md

 ### Test

-This module contains tests for all services provided by AElfClient.
+This module contains tests for all services provided by client.
 You can see how to properly use services provided by AElf_SDK here.

 You need to firstly set necessary parameters to make sure tests can run successfully.